 - i.
-Rental expense from the lease contract with TLI. - ii.
-Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal. - Building rental, leased lines, internet connections and ATM connections with ICI. - iv.
+Rental expense from the lease contract with TLI (see Note 28). - ii.
+Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal. - iii.
+Building rental, leased lines, internet connections and ATM connections with ICI. - iv.
 Billings for cellphone charges and WiFi connections with GTI. - e.
-Revenue and expenses eliminated at the Group level follow:
+Revenue and expenses eliminated at the Group level follow: - i.
 Intercompany revenues mainly pertain to billings of IMI USA and IMI Japan to the Parent Company for recovery costs and billings for management salaries of key management personnel under IMI ROHQ.

+ii.
 Expenses incurred from related party transactions include interest expense of PSi, IMI MX and IMI CZ from loans granted by the Parent Company.